jossnock/sigma-function/README.md

 # sigma-function
-works for only arithmetic sequences so far
+works for only arithmetic series so far